Get the Tata Capital App to apply for Loans & manage your account. Download Now

 As a subsidy is a social and economic welfare scheme by the government, it has many benefits:

-#1.
-Subsidised education helps further contribute to the nation’s GDP, as increased education leads to higher employment.
+• #1.
+Subsidized education helps further contribute to the nation’s GDP, as increased education leads to higher employment.
 It also leads to an increase in skilled workers.

-#4.
-It helps lower the cost of essential items and make them affordable to the general public.
+• #4.
+It helps lower the cost of essential items and makes them affordable for the general public.

 Direct subsidies involve the actual payment of money to a group or individual.
 These are often in the form of cash payments, grants, or specific financial support to reduce the recipient’s cost of goods, services, or production.